sikhanh2003/FCAJ-Workshop/content/1-Worklog/1.4-Week4/_index.md

 * Practiced creating a support case.

 * Configured VS Code with AWS Toolkit for development.

-* Explored AWS SageMaker for AI workloads in Project 1.

-* Investigated EC2 hosting for AI models in Project 1.

-* Learned about Next.js for Project 1.

-* Explored Animate React for animations in Project 1.

 * Gained understanding of AWS Lambda with API Gateway.